-The Joslin Enrichment Program facilitates the exchange of research information and discussions among investigators, fellows and students within the Joslin Diabetes Center, as well as between Joslin Staff and outside researchers with similar interests.
-The program has six components including:
+The Joslin Enrichment Core facilitates the exchange of research information and discussions among investigators, fellows, and students within the Joslin Diabetes Center, as well as between Joslin staff and outside researchers with similar interests.

-3. A clinical seminar series featuring external and internal speakers with clinical research interests, journal club presentations, and case presentations arising from the clinical practice experience in the Longwood Medical Area.
+- A clinical and translational seminar series featuring external and internal speakers and case presentations arising from the clinical practice experience in the Longwood Medical Area.

-4. A summer seminar series given by DERC core directors as well as outside experts to encourage awareness of the services provided by each core and to introduce new technologies that would enhance the current research at Joslin;
+- A summer seminar series given by DRC core directors as well as outside experts to encourage awareness of the services provided by each core and to introduce new technologies that would enhance the current research at Joslin.

 During the next cycle, we will continue this successful and popular program of which we are proud for the decided impact it has had at the Joslin and in the Longwood Medical area over the past twenty years.